calexander3/rethinkdbexplorer-vscode/README.md

 - `rethinkdbExplorer.password`: Password to use when connecting to the RethinkDB server.
 - `rethinkdbExplorer.tls`: Connect to RethinkDB over a tls connection.
 Defaults to `false`.
 - `rethinkdbExplorer.maxHistory`: How many previous queries to save.
 Defaults to `50`.
+- `rethinkdbExplorer.supplementalConnections`: An array of other connections to use.

 ## Release Notes